ngbrown11/ngbrown11.github.io/blog.md

 ---
-layout: post_page
+layout: blog_page
-title: Posts
+title: Blog
-permalink: /posts/
+permalink: /blog/
 ---

 This page is to contain all of my blog posts.
 Specifically weeding out and avoiding any posts pertaining